 The United Nations recommends three steps to achieve climate neutrality: measure emissions, reduce emissions and, finally, compensate for unavoidable emissions.
 We calculate our emissions based on the internationally recognised Greenhouse Gas Protocol and monitor and report on our performance.
 One challenge in this respect is the limited availability of data on Scope 3 emissions, i.e. the indirect emissions arising from the purchase, transport or sale of raw materials and other products.
-In 2023, we calculated UBM's complete corporate carbon footprint (CCF), retroactive for the 2022 reporting year, for the first time.
-Details can be found on page 74.
+UBM calculates a complete corporate carbon footprint each year.
+Details can be found on page 79.

 In order to be optimally positioned for the future, UBM established the Smart Building Innovation Foundation (SBIF) in 2022.
 This non-profit organisation includes partners from industry and science who work together to develop technical applications for smart buildings.
 Additional information can be found in section 6.3.